ChandigarhUniversity-wwc-2024/data-structure-using-c-flexhiman/README.md

 ## Overview

 The **Movie Script Generator** is a Python-based application that uses OpenAI's GPT-3.5-turbo language model to create dynamic and imaginative movie scripts.
-The application generates creative scripts complete with dialogues, settings, and character interactions by providing inputs like scenario topics, character names, locations, and emotions.
+The application generates creative scripts with dialogues, settings, and character interactions by providing inputs like scenario topics, character names, locations, and emotions.

 ## Prerequisites